Cyfrin/aderyn/CONTRIBUTING.md

 # Welcome to the Cyfrin Aderyn Contributing Guide

-Thank you for investing your time in contributing to Scaffold-ETH 2!

-This guide aims to provide an overview of the contribution workflow to help us make the contribution process effective for everyone involved.
+This guide aims to provide an overview of the contribution workflow to help make the contribution process effective for everyone involved.

 ## About the Project

-Aderyn is a Rust-based solidity smart contract static analyzer specifically designed to help protocol engineers and security researchers find vulnerabilities in Solidity code bases.
+Aderyn is a Rust-based solidity smart contract static analyzer designed to help protocol engineers and security researchers find vulnerabilities in Solidity code bases.

 Thanks to its detectors, running Cyfrin Aderyn on your Solidity codebase will highlight all the issues currently supported, drastically reducing the potential for unknown vulnerabilities in your Solidity code.